Does your first aid kit consist of whatever is in the bathroom cupboard? It shouldn't be left to chance.

 This video shows the latest method of performing CPR.
 It's easy to do and may save the life of someone you love.

 It's the same with basic first aid skills.
 If someone is bleeding, do you know how to stop it?
 Start learning the techniques of direct pressure, elevation, and pressure points now - not when the incident happens.

-So it's important to have supplies on hand before the need arises and a very necessary item is a First Aid Handbook.
-Here is a list of common first aid kit supplies to include.
+It's important to have supplies on hand BEFORE the need arises — and don't forget a First Aid Handbook.

 Review all the items in your first aid kit every six months to make sure everything is in working order and fresh.